sailorspace/ansible/README.md

   - finally run the playbook ansible-playbook <playbook>.yml
 - when there is any change in runnning the playbook the changes will be shown

-Ad-Hoc commands in ansible
+#Ad-Hoc commands in ansible
-- ansible <host-pattern> -m <modulename> -a <module arguments> e.g ansible localhost -m ping ansible all -m ping ansible 192.168.211.102 -m ping ansible webserver -m ping //pinging all the servers under the group webserver ansible 192.168.211.102 -m copy -a "src=/home/vagrant/wick.txt dest=/temp/scripts/" ansible 192.168.211.102 -m copy -a "src=/temp/test.txt dest=/temp/script/" -b //for any user not root -b mean become priviledged
+- ansible <host-pattern> -m <modulename> -a <module arguments>
+     - e.g ansible localhost -m ping
+        - ansible all -m ping
+	- ansible 192.168.211.102 -m ping
+	- ansible webserver -m ping //pinging all the servers under the group webserver
+	- ansible 192.168.211.102 -m copy -a "src=/home/vagrant/wick.txt dest=/temp/scripts/"
+	- ansible 192.168.211.102 -m copy -a "src=/temp/test.txt dest=/temp/script/" -b //for any user not root -b mean become priviledged

--Tagging in playbook tasks
+#Tagging in playbook tasks
--#- ansible-playbook tag-multi-tasks.yml --list-tags //this lists all the tags in the playbook file -#- ansible-playbook tag-multi-tasks.yml -t inginx  //run a specific task based on the tag marking
+- ansible-playbook tag-multi-tasks.yml --list-tags //this lists all the tags in the playbook file
+- ansible-playbook tag-multi-tasks.yml -t inginx  //run a specific task based on the tag marking